A cancer that doesn't have to kill

 You'll be given detailed instructions about preparing for the test (bowel prep), which includes fasting and taking laxatives.

 "Today's bowel preps are less volume and easier to tolerate than the older ones," Dr. Akbari said.
 "They are simply laxatives that clean your system out.
-Sure, they don't taste great, but they are certainly worth the benefits.
-Remember, some people pay for similar treatments at spas."
+Sure, they don't taste great, but they are certainly worth the benefits."

 During the actual exam, which takes about 30 minutes, you'll most likely be sedated and kept comfortable.